gkourie/Interactive-TicTacToe/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Acknowledgements

+This project uses the [SpeechRecognition](https://github.com/Uberi/speech_recognition) library for speech input.
+SpeechRecognition is a library for performing speech recognition, with support for several engines and APIs, online and offline.

 ## License